graasp/graasp-app-excalidraw/README.md

 Excalidraw's documentation can be found [here](https://github.com/excalidraw/excalidraw#documentation), and a description of the tools is available on canvas by clicking on the ? button.

 ## Example
-Below you can find a screenshot of the app inside the Graasp hierarchy.
+Below you can find a screenshot of the app inside the Graasp Builder view.

 ![image](AppGraasp.png)